dotnet/csharplang/proposals/csharp-7.2/readonly-ref.md

 The formal life time of temporary variables is semantically significant in scenarios involving escape analysis of variables returned by reference.

 ## Metadata representation of `in` parameters.
-When `System.Runtime.CompilerServices.IsReadOnlyAttribute` is applied to a byref parameter, it means that the the parameter is an `in` parameter.
+When `System.Runtime.InteropServices.InAttribute` is applied to a byref parameter, it means that the the parameter is an `in` parameter.

-In addition, if the method is *abstract* or *virtual*, then the signature of such parameters (and only such parameters) must have `modreq[System.Runtime.CompilerServices.IsReadOnlyAttribute]`.
+In addition, if the method is *abstract* or *virtual*, then the signature of such parameters (and only such parameters) must have `modreq[System.Runtime.InteropServices.InAttribute]`.

 **Motivation**: this is done to ensure that in a case of method overriding/implementing the `in` parameters match.